-In this respect, the EU Taxonomy enables companies to invest in transition by defining green economic activities rather than green companies.
+In this respect, the EU Taxonomy also enables companies to invest in a 'transition' pathway by defining green economic activities rather than green companies.
 Companies can therefore transition by gradually increasing their share of green economic activities.
-This approach is illustrated in figure 1.
+This approach is illustrated in figure 2.
 Whilst this example refers to factories, it could also apply to energy plant or any other site that contributes towards green revenues generation.
-Note, however, that the example in Figure 1 wouldn't allow for achievement of intermediate thresholds for performance on the unit of measurement in the EU Taxonomy technical screening criteria.
+Note, however, that the example in Figure 2 would not allow for achievement of intermediate thresholds for performance based on the unit of measurement in the EU Taxonomy technical screening criteria - it is based on the binary performance of each site or factory.